KSpaeth1866/coinbase-takehome/README.md

 The service should be able to quote trades between any two currencies that GDAX has an orderbook for.
 It should also be able to support trades where the base and quote currencies are the inverse of a GDAX trading pair.
 For example, the service should be able to quote a buy of BTC (base currency) using ETH (quote currency), even though the GDAX orderbook is ETH-BTC.

-The service uses the GET `https://api-public.sandbox.gdax.com/products/<product-id>/book endpoint`.
+The service uses the GET `https://api-public.sandbox.gdax.com/products/<product-id>/book endpoint` to retrieve the orderbook.

 ## Notes